Tharuntamilmani/Tharuntamilmani/README.md

 `Plugin Architecture` `Task Planning`
 `Local-First Systems`

-The goal is not to build another chatbot that confidently says:
+The goal isn't to make a chatbot that says:

-> “Sure, I've completed that.”

-when absolutely nothing happened.
+> “Done!”

+while staring at the same screen it was staring at five seconds ago.

-The goal is to build an AI system that can **plan, execute, verify, and recover from tasks in a controlled way**.
+I want THIRAN to **plan, execute, verify, handle failures, and recover**.

+Basically, I'm trying to make AI do useful computer work without giving it the ability to destroy civilization because I asked it to open Notepad.

 ### View-Invariant 3D Fall Detection

-A research-oriented computer vision project focused on **cross-view human fall detection**.

-Because detecting a fall from one carefully positioned camera is one thing.

-Making it work when the camera decides to move somewhere else is a completely different problem.

-The project explores:
+This one started with a relatively straightforward question:

+> “Can we reliably detect a fall?”

+Then came the obvious follow-up:

+> “What if the camera moves?”

+And suddenly we're discussing **3D pose lifting, skeleton representations, cross-view generalization, ST-GCNs, Transformers, and evaluation protocols**.

+The project investigates **view-invariant human fall detection** using 3D and skeleton-based representations.

+Current research directions include:

 * 3D human-pose lifting
 * View-invariant representations